 Maybe try making a gradual change.
 Give yourself time to make the switch.
 Buy some tempeh, and instead of making chicken peanut satay, make tempeh peanut satay.
 Tempeh is pretty filling and people we've served it to have been like, 'I didn't think you ate chicken'.
 I don't recommend buying a whole fridge full of vegan protein things and forcing yourself to eat them.
 Some things - like tofu - I have only just now come to like, and even then I can only deal with certain kinds of tofu.
 Go gently and you'll soon work out what will work for you.

 How much muscle did I lose when I switched?
 No idea - I wasn't muscular to begin with, I was a teenage girl who didn't exercise beyond walking.
-(Like lots of girls, doing sport became embarrassing once the boobs happened).
+(Like lots of girls, doing sport became embarrassing once the !!
+BAN ME NOW FOR SWEARING !! happened).
 I think that if you keep eating protein and keep working out you'll be fine.

 As for additives, food labelling is much more helpful now.
 They have to say if they contain milk or egg, and if your packet says it 'contains traces' of those things then you know they're not actual ingredients.
 You can google around and find a list of what the numbers mean; some of them are quite weird.
 It's up to you how far you go, veganism isn't a religion, and it's not an absolute, it's about avoiding where possible.